Mel Gibson: Philanthropy

 Gibson at the Christmas party for charity Mending Kids International in 2007.
 His former wife Robyn was president of the charity.

 Gibson and his former wife have contributed a substantial amount of money to various charities, one of which is Healing the Children.
 According to Cris Embleton, one of the founders, the Gibsons gave millions to provide lifesaving medical treatment to needy children worldwide.
 They also supported the restoration of Renaissance artwork and gave millions of dollars to NIDA.

-Gibson donated $500,000 to the El Mirador Basin Project to protect the last tract of virgin rain forest in Central America and to fund archeological excavations in the "cradle of Mayan civilization".
+Gibson donated $500,000 to the El Mirador Basin Project to protect the last tract of virgin rainforest in Central America and to fund archeological excavations in the "cradle of Mayan civilization".
 In July 2007, Gibson again visited Central America to make arrangements for donations to the indigenous population.
-Gibson met with Costa Rican President Óscar Arias to discuss how to "channel the funds".
+Gibson met with Costa Rican president Óscar Arias to discuss how to "channel the funds".
 During the same month, Gibson pledged to give financial assistance to a Malaysian company named Green Rubber Global for a tire recycling factory located in Gallup, New Mexico.
 While on a business trip to Singapore in September 2007, Gibson donated to a local charity for children with chronic and terminal illnesses.
 Gibson is also a supporter of Angels at Risk, a nonprofit organization focusing on education about drug and alcohol abuse among teens.

 In a 2011 interview, Gibson said of his philanthropic works, "It gives you perspective.
 It's one of my faults, you tend to focus on yourself a lot.
 Which is not always the healthiest thing for your psyche or anything else.
 If you take a little time out to think about other people, it's good.
 It's uplifting."